Mark Mulder

 Mark Alan Mulder (born August 5, 1977) is an American former professional baseball player.
 A left-handed starting pitcher, Mulder pitched in Major League Baseball (MLB) for the Oakland Athletics and St. Louis Cardinals.
 He is a two-time All-Star.

-Baseball career
+Early life

+Mark Alan Mulder was born on August 5, 1977, in South Holland, Illinois.

 College career

 Mulder attended Michigan State University, where he played college baseball for the Michigan State Spartans.
 In 1997, he played collegiate summer baseball in the Cape Cod Baseball League for the Bourne Braves, and was named a league all-star.

-Oakland Athletics
+Professional career

+Draft and minor leagues

 Mulder was selected by the Oakland Athletics with the second overall pick in the 1998 MLB draft.

+Oakland Athletics (2000–2004)

-He was placed on the fast track to the MLB and made his MLB debut on April 18, 2000; he was still only 22 years old and had less than two seasons of minor-league experience.
+He was placed on the fast track to MLB and made his MLB debut on April 18, 2000; he was still only 22 years old and had less than two seasons of minor-league experience.
 He had a rocky start to his MLB career, going 9–10 with a 5.44 ERA.

 In 2001, Mulder played his first full major-league season and quickly became a dominant pitcher.
 Leading the American League with 21 wins, he anchored a powerful Oakland rotation along with Barry Zito and Tim Hudson, called "The Big Three".
 Mulder finished second in AL Cy Young Award voting behind Roger Clemens.
 He continued to do well in 2002, winning 19 games and striking out a career-high 159 batters in 207.1 innings.
 Limited by injuries in 2003, he would only log 26 starts, he still won 15 games and had a career-best 3.13 ERA.
 2004 was an inconsistent year for Mulder.
 He started the season strong, and was chosen to start that season's All-Star Game.
 However, he had a higher ERA and walked more batters in the second half of the season.

 Mulder, Hudson, and Zito were able to carry their team to the postseason four seasons in a row (2000–2003).
 Mulder competed in the playoffs in 2001 and 2002, logging two starts each against the New York Yankees (2001) and the Minnesota Twins (2002).
 He carried over his strong regular-season performance by pitching 24 innings in the four playoff starts, with an ERA of 2.25 and 19 strikeouts.